The Sentinel Story Analysis: Plot Summary & Character Arcs

 Deep dive into the narrative structure and emotional journey of The Sentinel.

-Quick Plot Summary: The Sentinel is a Action, Thriller, Crime film that delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2006, The Sentinel is a Action, Thriller, Crime film directed by Clark Johnson.
+The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
+This summary provides a scannable look at the movie's central conflict involving Michael Douglas.

 Story Breakdown

-The narrative structure follows a classic action blueprint: establish the protagonist's world, introduce a formidable antagonist, and escalate the stakes through increasingly intense confrontations.
+In this high-octane feature, Clark Johnson establishes a narrative structure that follows a classic action blueprint: establishing the protagonist's world, introducing a formidable antagonist, and escalating the stakes.
 Veteran Secret Service agent Pete Garrison investigates a colleague's murder and is subsequently framed as a mole in an assassination attempt on the President due to the machinations of a blackmailer who knows the secret he is hiding.
 Disgraced, dismissed, and now a fugitive with two relentless federal investigators hot on his heels, Garrison must both clear his name and save the president from assassination.
-The film balances spectacular set pieces with character moments, ensuring the action serves the story rather than overwhelming it.
-This approach calls everyone and everything into question as the plot unfolds.
+The film balances spectacular set pieces with character moments for Michael Douglas, ensuring the action serves the story rather than overwhelming it.

 Narrative Structure